-Name of Blood Test What it Tells Us Acceptable Level Blood Sugar (fasting glucose) Used as a screening for diabetes Less than 100 mg/dL Fasting Insulin Tells us if there is too much insulin in the blood (this could lead to diabetes) Varies with age, but in general, should be less than 30 mcIU/mL Hemoglobin A1C Tells us what your average blood sugar has been over the past 2-3 months Less than 5.8% TSH (thyroid stimulating hormone) Used as a screening for thyroid problems Between 0.4 - 4.0 mIU/mL AST,ALT, GGT Three different liver enzymes that tell us if there is any damage to the liver cells AST - less than 40 units/L ALT - less than 40 units/L GGT - less than 40 units/L Lipid Panel - includes total cholesterol, HDL (good cholesterol), LDL (bad cholesterol) and triglycerides All of these tests will tell us about cholesterol.
+Name of Blood Test What it Tells Us Acceptable Level Blood Sugar (fasting glucose) Used as a screening for diabetes Less than 100 mg/dL Fasting Insulin Tells us if there is too much insulin in the blood (this could lead to diabetes) Varies with age, but in general, should be less than 17 mcIU/mL Hemoglobin A1C Tells us what your average blood sugar has been over the past 2-3 months Less than 5.7% TSH (thyroid stimulating hormone) Used as a screening for thyroid problems Between 0.4 - 4.0 mIU/mL AST,ALT, GGT Three different liver enzymes that tell us if there is any damage to the liver cells AST - less than 40 units/L ALT - less than 40 units/L GGT - less than 40 units/L Lipid Panel - includes total cholesterol, HDL (good cholesterol), LDL (bad cholesterol) and triglycerides All of these tests will tell us about cholesterol.
 HDL is good cholesterol that helps take out the bad cholesterol from of the body LDL - this bad cholesterol can stick to your blood vessels and cause them to become blocked Triglycerides - type of fat that is carried in your blood Total cholesterol - less than 200, but less than 170 mg/dl is ideal HDL - for boys: higher than 40 mg/dl.
 For girls, higher than 50 mg/dl.
-LDL - less than 100 mg/dl Triglycerides - less than 150 mg/dl
+LDL - less than 100 mg/dl Triglycerides -this varies by age but in general, less than 100 mg/dl for older.